guilhermehccruz/jubileu-v2/README.md

 This is my personal bot, mainly used to listen to music with my friends on discord.

-This project uses typescript, discordx, docker and lavalink.
+This project uses typescript, discordx, docker and lavalink and is currently deployed in AWS EC2

 ## Installing